 In a nutshell, 3D printing is a process for making a physical object from a three-dimensional digital model.
 This is typically done by laying down many successive thin layers of a material, also known as additive manufacturing.
 So, what does this look like?
 Watch the video below from Adafruit Industries.

+The type of 3D printing seen in the video above is called fused deposition modeling (FDM), and build objects layer by layer from the bottom up.
+They do this by heating plastic filament and extruding it through a small nozzle onto a build plate.
 FDM is arguably the most popular type of 3D printing and is most often used by hobbyists and other non-commercial enthusiasts.
-Although, commercial businesses are known to use FDM for new product development, prototyping and even in manufacturing development.
-This technology is considered to be simple-to-use and environment-friendly.
+Commercial businesses are also known to use FDM for new product development, prototyping and even manufacturing development.
+This technology is considered to be simple-to-use and environmentally friendly.

 All of Joyner Library's 3D printers use this process.
 Here are the six basic steps to go from a digital model to 3D printing a physical object:

 For more information about 3D printing, visit the following links:

 Have more questions?
 Need additional help?
 No problem!
 Contact us via:

 A staff member will respond to your email within 24 hours during normal business hours (M-F 8:00 am-5:00 pm).

 A staff member will return your call within 24 hours during normal business hours (M-F 8:00 am-5:00 pm).